dsc-team/plugin.video.bnt/Readme.md

 Unfortinately, from the location on the planet where I leave, it is tooooo slow to grab all the sub-content videos.

 Hence I've hardcoded a limit, to give up after the 4th subcategory.
-Otherwise, the kody kisy times out and terminates the search.
+Otherwise, the kodi simply times out and terminates the search.

 ## Disclaimer
 I'm not a python guy, in fact this plugin is result of my very first 3 hours in python.
 It does the work for me.
 Please, fork the code and improve, if you can do it better, just don't criticize.
-IT works really slow here (the opposite end of the globe), but it does the job for me, so I don;t intend to improve it further.
+IT works really slow here (the opposite end of the globe), but it does the job for me, so I don't intend to improve it further.

 License: [GPL v.3](http://www.gnu.org/copyleft/gpl.html)